 Dugongs need special management to halt and reverse the decline in their numbers along the Queensland east coast.
-Dugangs are vulnerable to human impacts because of their life history and their dependence on seasonses that are restricted to mostly coastal habitats.
+Dugongs are vulnerable to human impacts because of their life history and their dependence on seagrasses that are restricted to mostly coastal habitats.
 As long-lived and slow breeding animals, dugong populations can be rapidly depleted and are slow to recover.
-Even a slight reduction in adult revivorship can cause a critical decline in a dugong population.
+Even a slight reduction in adult survivorship can cause a critical decline in a dugong population.
 In optimum conditions (for example low natural mortality and no human-induced mortality) a dugong population can only increase at about 5 per cent per year.
-Dugongs are seagrass specialists, and the health of dugong helds also depends on the health of coastal seagrass meadows.
-The vulnerability of dugongs is also a faction of their value as a marine resource, making them target species in Australia.
+Dugongs are seagrass specialists, and the health of dugong herds also depends on the health of coastal seagrass meadows.
+The vulnerability of dugongs is also a function of their value as a marine resource, making them target species in Australia.

-Degongs can move over long distances (hundreds of kilometres) and recent research has shown they move more frequently around headlands and between bays than previously thought.
-Evidence is provided by aerial surveys and satellite tracking of dugongs showing dugong movements at both local and large spatial scales.
-Genetic studies suggest that dugong populations in the Marine Park may be connected with dugongs in neighbouring regions (for example Torres Strait, Hervey Bay).
-Current knowledge about the greater movement of dugongs along the coast means that, while Dugong Protection Areas (DPA) are important for dugong conservation as discussed below (see Overview of Dugong Protection Areas), the DPA network is not enough on its own to protect dugongs from the serious threat caused by commercial large mesh net fishing in the ECIFF.
+Dugongs can move over long distances (hundreds of kilometres7) and recent research has shown they move more frequently around headlands and between bays than previously thought.
+Evidence is provided by aerial surveys and satellite tracking of dugongs showing dugong movements at both local and large spatial scales8.
+Genetic studies suggest that dugong populations in the Marine Park may be connected with dugongs in neighbouring regions (for example Torres Strait, Hervey Bay)9.
+Current knowledge about the greater movement of dugong conservation as discussed below (see Overview of Dugong Protection Areas), the DPA network is not enough on its own to protect dugongs from the serious threat caused by commercial large mesh net fishing in the ECIFF.
 This also means that complementary management arrangements (for example across inshore waters and with Torres Strait) are required at the state and national levels to ensure dugongs are protected in Australia.